FLEXMAR Polyaspartic Coatings Solve Durability, Maintenance Issues on VCT Tile in Dental Office

 Once the dental equipment was removed from the operatories, the FLEXMAR application crew prepared the floor surface to accept the polyaspartic coating.
 Normally, FLEXMAR polyaspartic floor coatings are applied to properly prepared concrete.
 But in this case, the polyaspartic base coat was applied directly to the properly prepared vinyl tile flooring.
 The VCT tiles were all intact, well bonded, without curled edges, so there was no need to remove the tiles and adhesive, reducing the overall application time and labor costs.

 After the floor prep was complete, a pigmented FLEXMAR polyaspartic base coat was applied and colored vinyl chips were immediately broadcast into the still-wet coating.
-About an hour later, the base coat was dry, and the excess vinyl chips were removed.
-Then an initial coat of FLEXMAR clear polyaspartic sealer was applied to encapsulate the vinyl chips.
+About an hour later, the base coat was dry, and the excess color flakes were removed.
+Then an initial coat of FLEXMAR clear polyaspartic sealer was applied to encapsulate the color flakes.
 After that coat was dry (again, in about an hour), a second coat of the FLEXMAR clear polyaspartic sealer was applied to increase the thickness of the coating and “pop” the color.
 In about an hour after the final coat was applied, the floor was ready to walk on and be returned to service, allowing the paint crews to enter and paint the walls.

 Rapid Recoat and Return-to-Service Expedites Renovations